chihyanghsu0805/keras_tutorial/notes/RNNs.md

 ##  Sequence Generation

 An example of sequence generating model is `Naive Bayes` which models P(sentence) as a conditionally independent distribution p(y<sup>1</sup> ... y<sup>T</sup>).
 Using a RNN model, the inital input can be a random number and generates y_hat<sup>1</sup> which is used as the input for the second unit.
-It can woth at a `word-level` or `character-level`, in which longer voabluaries may suffer from `Long-Range Dependencies`.
+It can work at a `word-level` or `character-level`, in which longer vocabularies may suffer from `Long-Range Dependencies`.

 ##  Long-Range Dependencies